AlexandreGoldstein/AlexandreGoldstein/README.md

 # Oyo world !!!

-I'm Alexandre, a Senior Full Stack Developer specialize in building scalable web applications, optimizing performance, and i really love UX/UI and graphic design.
+I'm Alexandre, a Senior Full Stack Developer specialize in building scalable web applications, optimizing performance, and i'm really into UX/UI and graphic design overall.
 With over **12 years of experience**, I focus on code quality and delivering business value.

 ### 🛠️ Tech Stack & Tools